miarond/Webex_Status_Light/README.md

   - ![Image from www.sandisk.com](/images/SDHC.jpg)

 <b><u>Bring your own:</u></b>
-- Micro USB charging cable (standard phone cable will work)
+- Micro USB **data transfer** cable.
+Normally a standard smartphone cable will work as long as it is not a *charging only* cable.
   - ![Image from www.bestbuy.com](/images/Micro_USB_Cable.jpg)
 - 5v USB charging block (minimum 1 Amp capacity)
 - Windows or Mac laptop for SSH and SFTP file transfer